Oswald the Lucky Rabbit filmography

 The following is a complete list of cartoons, films, video games, etc. featuring Oswald the Lucky Rabbit created or licensed by either Universal Pictures (owner of the character's trademark before 2006) or The Walt Disney Company (owner of the character's trademark after 2006).
-This does not include content made by external artists or studios following the character's entry into the public domain in 2023.
+This does not include content made by external artists or studios using the character's public domain status.

-Filmography
+Universal Pictures

 Oswald the Lucky Rabbit/Oswald Rabbit series

-This list contains cartoons that were part of Universal Pictures' Oswald the Lucky Rabbit/Oswald Rabbit theatrical cartoon series.
-Walt Disney Productions produced 26 of the first 27 cartoons (1927–1928), and Winkler Pictures produced High Up an additional 25 cartoons after Disney's departure from the series (1928–1929), and the rest were produced by Walter Lantz Productions starting with Race Riot.
+This list contains 190 cartoons released between 1927 and 1938 that were part of Universal Pictures' Oswald the Lucky Rabbit/Oswald Rabbit theatrical cartoon series.
+The Walt Disney Studio animated 26 of the first 27 cartoons (1927–1928) for producer Winkler Pictures.
+Winkler Pictures moved production in-house after a contractual dispute with Disney.
+Winkler Pictures produced the 25th cartoon, High Up, and an additional 25 cartoons (1928–1929).
+Walter Lantz produced the final 148 cartoons starting with Race Riot, first as head of Universal Cartoon Studios (1929–1935) and then as his own Walter Lantz Studio (1935–1938).